FWDekker/mommy/README.md

 MOMMY_ROLE="daddy"
 MOMMY_SUFFIX="~/ :3/"
-MOMMY_COMPLIMENTS_EXTRA="great job little %%PET_NAME%%/%%ROLE%% is proud of you" MOMMY_ENCOURAGEMENTS_EXTRA="\
+MOMMY_COMPLIMENTS_EXTRA="great job little %%PET_NAME%%/%%ROLE%% is proud of you" MOMMY_ENCOURAGEMENTS_EXTRA="
-/%%ROLE%% is here for you\
+/%%ROLE%% is here for you
-/%%ROLE%% will always love you\
+/%%ROLE%% will always love you
-/%%ROLE%% is here if you want a hug"
+/%%ROLE%% is here if you want a hug
+"
 ```
 then mommy might compliment you with any of
 * daddy loves his little baby~